Panniculitis: Erythema nodosum

 Erythema nodosum is a form of panniculitis characterised by tender red nodules, 1–10 cm, associated with systemic symptoms including fever, malaise, and joint pain.
-Nodules may become bluish-purple, yellowing, and green, and subside over a period of 2–6 weeks without ulcerating or scarring.
+Nodules may become bluish-purple, yellowing, and green, and subside over 2–6 weeks without ulcerating or scarring.
 Erythema nodosum is associated with infections, including Hepatitis C, EBV and tuberculosis, Crohn's disease and sarcoidosis, pregnancy, medications including sulfonamides, and some cancers, including Non-Hodgkin lymphoma and pancreatic cancer.

 A1AT-deficiency-associated

 Alpha-1 antitrypsin deficiency panniculitis is a panniculitis associated with a deficiency of the α1-antitrypsin enzyme inhibitor.